Inkscape vs Illustrator: Which Works Better for Vector Graphics?

 You can now export your design to .jpeg file format.

 Pricing is one of the most important points in consideration while we think of buying a tool.
 Illustrator is a vector-graphic designing tool with a premium price tag.
 You need to pay a huge sum of money to own it.
-Although, it offers a free trial but it is for a limited time.
-Inkscape, on the other hand, is an open source vector-graphic designing software available free of cost.
+Although it offers a free trial it is for a limited time.
+Inkscape, on the other hand, is an open-source vector-graphics designing software available free of cost.
 It does not offer any premium pricing tag rather free.
 And, I don’t think I would recommend paying this huge amount of money when you could get almost all such functionality free of cost.
 Check out adobe Lightroom vs Photoshop.

 So, taking you through all these points of comparison between Inkscape vs Illustrator, I recommend Inkscape.
-Not just for the beginner but also for the professionals.
+Not just for the beginner but also for professionals.
 You do not require any proprietary license and you can design your vector graphics according to your wish.
 No matter how beautiful your vectors are if your website is non-appealing to visitors.
 Design stunning themes using TemplateToaster, a website builder software compatible with all major CMSs catering to all your web designing needs because your website is a great asset to make you stand tall in the crowd.